tribalthirst/tribalthirst/src/ux/content/posts/stop-making-labels.md

 - That _marketer_ will never understand software development
 - That developer _doesn't do strategy_
 - He doesn't talk in meetings.
 It is just his _introvert_ nature.
-- Her skills assessment shows she has a temper.
+- Her skills assessment shows she has a temper.<!--more-->

 I was very convicted when I was listening to this podcast yesterday.
 I realize that I label people all the time, not intentionally, but I do it just the same.
 The key that I got out of the message was that every time we place a label on someone, we restrict their ability to contribute and maximize their potential.
 My exercise today is to figure out what labels I am applying.
 Consciously I am going to write these down and see where I could change my communication style to open up and contribute to potential maximization.